sigmf/SigMF/sigmf-spec.md

-This field describes the index of the sample referenced by the `sample_start` field relative to an original sample stream, the entirety of which may not have been captured in a recorded dataset.
-If ommitted, this value SHOULD be treated as equal to `sample_start`.
+This field describes the index of the sample referenced by the `sample_start` field relative to an original sample stream, the entirety of which may not have been captured in a recorded Dataset.
+If omitted, this value SHOULD be treated as equal to `sample_start`.

 For example, some hardware devices are capable of 'counting' samples at